hirsch-lab/cyminiball/README.md

 The code is provided under the LGPLv3 license.

-For an implementation in pure Python, see [`miniball`](https://pypi.org/project/miniball/). `cyminiball` can be used as a drop-in replacement.
-It runs much faster because it is based on an effcient C++ implementation.
+For an implementation in pure Python, see [`miniball`](https://pypi.org/project/miniball/). `cyminiball` can be used as a drop-in replacement for `miniball`; it runs much faster because it is based on an effcient C++ implementation.

 ### Installation:

-    pip install miniball-wrap
+    pip install cyminiball

 ### Usage: